Key Regulatory Developments in India’s Fintech Space

 The Reserve Bank of India (RBI) regulates digital payments and lending, with guidelines to enhance transparency

-SEBI has proposed regulations for fractional ownership platforms and monitoring financial influencers the wealthtech sector
+SEBI has proposed regulations for fractional ownership platforms and monitoring financial influencers in the Wealth Tech sector

 IRDAI is transitioning to a principle-based regulatory approach and exploring AI, with an aim of ‘Insurance for All by 2047’